Friday, August 19, 2011

 This article describes both styles of Italian sandwich: the world-famous grilled sandwich (known as Panini) and the less known un-grilled version.

-Speaking of the word "panini", in Italian it simply refers to all sandwiches - and it's plural. «One sandwich» translates as 'un panino' (from 'pane', bread). «Two sandwiches» translates as 'due panini' and shouldn't be re-pluralized as Paninis - it causes native Italians to cringe!
+Going back to the word “panini”, in Italian it refers to all sandwiches – and it’s plural. «One sandwich» translates as ‘un panino’ (from ‘pane’, bread). «Two sandwiches» translates as ‘due panini’ and shouldn’t be re-pluralized as Paninis – it causes native Italians to cringe!

 Grilled panini are prepared in a "Panini" press (called 'piastra', literally: plate).
 In Italy, they generally feature established combinations of fillings, though these combinations don't have universally assigned names.
 Common types of bread used are: ciabatta, francesino (a small French-style roll), and in some cases focaccia.
 Classic fillings combinations are: